Skip to content

 {"series":[[{"columns":{"ip":"120.20.000.79","time":1747041737200},"tags":null},{"columns":{"ip":"120.130.000.85","time":1747031791143},"tags":null},{"columns":{"ip":"153.30.000.2","time":1747030318384},"tags":null}]],"status_code":200}

-When not using the by clause for grouping, the series list in the DQL query results usually has only one element (i.e., it contains only one Time Series).
+When the by statement is not used for grouping, the series list of the DQL query result usually contains only one element (i.e., only one time series).

-We need to process the original results to obtain the IP list, which can be achieved through the following two methods:
+We need to process the original result to obtain the IP list, which can be achieved in the following two ways:

 This function retrieves all time series and returns a two-dimensional list; if the field does not exist, it uses nil as a placeholder: